-The ESRC Wales DTP welcomes applications for our postgraduate studentships from excellent candidates of all backgrounds.
+The WGSSS welcomes applications for our postgraduate studentships from excellent candidates of all backgrounds.
 Widening participation in research on the social sciences is a priority for us.

 We are happy to advise potential students on what’s involved in doctoral research, the opportunities and challenges of completing research training and a thesis over three or four years.
-In this short video (9 min) current students Henna Nisa and Laura Shobiye share some of their own experiences as DTP researchers and discuss our work on widening participation with DTP Director Professor John Harrington.
+In this short video (9 min) current students Henna Nisa and Laura Shobiye share some of their own experiences as WGSSS researchers and discuss our work on widening participation with WGSSS Director Professor John Harrington.

-Our 20 subject pathways will consider the candidates’ educational and life achievements fully.
+Our 15 subject pathways will consider the candidates’ educational and life achievements fully.
 Historical structural inequalities in education have resulted in underrepresentation of certain racial and ethnic communities in academia.
-The Wales DTP has taken action to begin addressing these issues through an initiative permitting pathways within the DTP to put forward up to four studentship nominations rather than three in its general studentship competition, provided that at least one of those applicants is of Black British, Asian British, minority ethnicity British or mixed race British background.
+The WGSSS has taken action to begin addressing these issues through an initiative permitting pathways within the WGSSS to put forward up to four studentship nominations rather than three in its general studentship competition, provided that at least one of those applicants is of Black British, Asian British, minority ethnicity British or mixed race British background.

-You will find full information on DTP studentships, eligibility and how to apply on our studentships page.
+You will find full information on WGSSS studentships, eligibility and how to apply on our studentships page.